sljur/Super_Scouts/project_documentation/deliverable_1_inception.md

 - Overall the concept would be a good alternative to an email chain or group text for organizing group activities.

 <br>**Memorable Quotes:**<br>
-- "Overall communication is the biggest issue, people would either never hear about an event or just out right not respond to planned group activities or messsages"
+- "Overall communication is the biggest issue, people would either never hear about an event or just outright not respond to planned group activities or messages"
 - "It was difficult to communicate issues, mostly personal issues, as there is generally no anonymous or private way to report problems to group leaders"
 - "Inputting ranks could make some people feel less important/valuable than others."